The logarithmic law of random determinant: Introduction

 which implies that $\log|\det A_n|$ can be represented by a sum of $n$ independent random variables.
 Then by the elementary properties of $\chi^2$ distributions, the following CLT can be obtained

-For details, one can see \cite{Ro} or the Appendix of \cite{CV} for instance.
-Like most of topics in the Random Matrix Theory, one may ask whether there is a ``universal'' phenomenon for the CLT of $\log(|\det A_n|)$ under general distribution assumption.
-The best result on this problem was given by Girko in \cite{Girko} (one can also refer to Girko's books \cite{Girko1} and \cite{Girko2} for his former results on this topic), where the author only required the existence of the $(4+\delta)$-th moment of the entries for some positive $\delta$.
+For details, one can see Rouault \cite{Ro} or the Appendix of Costello and Vu \cite{CV} for instance.
+Like most of topics in the Random Matrix Theory, one may ask whether there is a ``universal'' phenomenon for the CLT of $\log|\det A_n|$ under general distribution assumption.
+The best result on this problem was given by Girko in \cite{Girko} (one can also refer to Girko's books \cite{Girko1} and \cite{Girko2} or his paper \cite {Girko79} for his former results on this topic), where the author only required the existence of the $(4+\delta)$th moment of the entries for some positive $\delta$.
 Girko named (\ref{1.1}) as ``the logarithmic law'' for random determinant.
-In \cite{Girko}, using an elegant ``method of perpendiculars'' and combining the classical CLT for martingale, Girko claimed (\ref{1.1}) is universal under the moment assumption mentioned above.
-However, though the proof route of \cite{Girko} is clear and quite original, it seems the proof is not complete and several parts are lack of mathematical rigour.
+In Girko \cite {Girko}, using an elegant ``method of perpendiculars'' and combining the classical CLT for martingale, Girko claimed (\ref{1.1}) is universal under the moment assumption mentioned above.
+However, though the proof route of Girko \cite{Girko} is clear and quite original, it seems the proof is not complete and several parts are lack of mathematical rigour.
 Recently, Nguyen and Vu \cite{NV} provided a transparent proof of (\ref{1.1}) for the general distribution case, under much stronger moment assumption in the sense that for all $t>0$,

 with some positive constants $C_1,C_2$ independent of $i,j,n$.
 Obviously, (\ref{1.2}) implies the existence of the moment of any order.
-The basic framework of the proof in \cite{NV} is similar to Girko's method of perpendiculars, which will be introduced in the next section.
-However, in order to provide a transparent proof, the authors of \cite{NV} inserted a lot of new ingredients.
-Moreover, some unrigorous steps in \cite{Girko} can be fixed by the methods provided in \cite{NV}.
-One may find that \cite{NV} also provided a convergence rate of the logarithmic law as $\log^{-1/3+o(1)}n$, which is nearly optimal.
+The basic framework of the proof in Nguyen and Vu \cite{NV} is similar to Girko's method of perpendiculars, which will be introduced in the next section.
+However, in order to provide a transparent proof, the authors of Nguyen and Vu \cite{NV} inserted a lot of new ingredients.
+Moreover, some unrigorous steps in Girko \cite{Girko} can be fixed by the methods provided in Nguyen and Vu \cite{NV}.
+One may find that Nguyen and Vu \cite{NV} also provided a convergence rate of the logarithmic law as $\log^{-1/3+\mathrm{o}(1)}n$, which is nearly optimal.

 In this paper, also relying on the basic strategy of Girko's method of perpendiculars, we will provide a complete and rigorous proof under a weaker moment condition.
-More precisely, we only require the existence of $4$-th moment of the matrix entries.
-Our main result is \begin{thm} Let $A_n=(a_{ij})_{n,n}$ be a square random matrices, where $\{a_{ij},1\leq i,j\leq n\}$ is a collection of independent real random variables with common mean $0$ and variance $1$.
-Moreover, we assume
+More precisely, we only require the existence of $4$th moment of the matrix entries.
+Our main result is